StanGirard/seo-audits-toolkit/README.md

 # Open source SEO Audits Toolkit

-**OSAT** is a collection of multiple tools to help you in your quest for a better SEO.
+**OSAT** is a collection of tools created help you in your quest for a better SEO.
 All of these tools have been grouped into a single web app.

 I've grown tired of SEO agencies making us pay hundreds of euros for simple tools.
-I decided to develop **OSAT** to help users find issues in their website and increase their SEO for free.
+I decided to develop **OSAT** to help users find issues on their website and increase their SEO for free.

 <p align="center"><img src="./examples/seotoolkit.gif" width="600px" /></p>